 Chief Financial Officer, Gladys Epps is an Empire State College alumnus who customized both her undergraduate and graduate work to include an emphasis in nonprofit management.
-She has more than 30 years’ experience working in leadership positions in nonprofit organizations, with expertise in accounting, human resources and information technology.
-Her experience includes transactional accounting, financial reporting, budgeting, audit preparations, tax reporting, financial analysis, funder/donor accountability, payroll, compensation and benefits administration, staff recruitment, employee motivation and discipline.
-She is a skilled project manager and has extensive experience in corporate compliance, working with fiduciary boards and committees and training of both staff and board members.
-She has served Easterseals Florida for the past 17 years.
-Gladys has a wonderful passion for the Easterseals mission, but also for baking and decorating amazing, professional grade cakes.
+She has more than 30 years’ experience working in leadership positions in nonprofit organizations, with expertise in accounting, human resources, and information technology.
+Her experience includes transactional accounting, financial reporting, budgeting, audit preparations, tax reporting, financial analysis, funder/donor accountability, payroll, compensation and benefits administration, staff recruitment, employee motivation, and discipline.
+She is a skilled project manager and has extensive experience in corporate compliance, working with fiduciary boards and committees, and training both staff and board members.
+She has served Easterseals Florida for the past 20 years.
+Gladys has a wonderful passion for the Easterseals mission, but also for baking and decorating amazing, professional-grade cakes.

-Rob joined the Easterseals Florida team in April, 2005 as the Executive Director of Monroe County operations.
-Currently, as the Chief Operations Officer, Rob oversees a variety of functions including: Early Steps contract, Managed Care contracting, Risk Management, Strategic Planning, Facility Maintenance and Contract compliance.
+Rob Porcaro joined the Easterseals Florida team in April 2005 as the Executive Director of Monroe County operations.
+Currently, as the Chief Operations Officer, Rob oversees a variety of functions including: Early Steps contract, Managed Care contracting, Risk Management, Strategic Planning, Facility Maintenance, and Contract compliance.

 After receiving his Bachelor’s degree from the New York Institute of Technology, Rob pursued a career in healthcare.
 He worked with Blue Cross & Blue Shield, Cigna, and various hospital systems and multi-specialty physician groups.
 He applied his knowledge of the healthcare industry to the non-profit sector, in an effort to further the mission of Easterseals.
 Rob currently resides in Palm Beach County and is actively pursuing additional credentials in the field of training.